 Have you ever wondered how striped cucumber beetles manage to find your cucurbits every year?
 Striped cucumber beetles rely on sight and smell to find food.
-They are particularly attracted to the color yellow and to scents produced by cucurbit flowers and male striped cucumber beetles.
+They are particularly attracted to the color yellow and scents produced by cucurbit flowers and male striped cucumber beetles.
 This summer we studied how we could use lures that imitate cucurbit flowers and live beetles for mass trapping with yellow gallon jugs.

 On one farm, 16 traps captured 2,363 striped cucumber beetles from late May through early September (Figure 1).
 The vast majority of these beetles were captured in May and August.
 In May, the beetles were most attracted to the control jugs, but in August, beetles preferred jugs containing live beetles and floral lures.